omark012/React-Dashboard/README.md

 # React Dashboard

+You can try out the React Dashboard App [Go to App](https://sleekdashboard.netlify.app).

 ## Overview

 This project showcases a modern and responsive dashboard built with **React**, **Vite**, **Tailwind CSS**, and the **Context API**.
 It's designed to provide an intuitive interface for managing and visualizing data effectively.
 Whether you're looking to track metrics or manage resources, this dashboard offers a sleek solution for your needs.